EVERYONE IN THE PIT MUST SIGN A WAIVER AND PAY A PIT PASS.

-Or you will be loaded, your choice!
-NO black cars, dark cars must have contrasting letter/numbers.
-DO NOT paint anywhere on suspension or frame, we will not even inspect your car. - Remove all glass mirrors and plastic.
+You will be loaded, your choice!
+NO black cars, dark cars must have contrasting letters/numbers.
+DO NOT paint anywhere on the suspension or frame, we will not even inspect your car. - Remove all glass mirrors and plastic.
 Remove all decking in wagons

-COMPETITION RULES: - Drivers must remain in the vehicle with helmet, seat belt, eye protection and steering wheel on until notified by an official that it is safe to exit the vehicle.
+COMPETITION RULES: - Drivers must remain in the vehicle with a helmet, seat belt, eye protection, and steering wheel on until notified by an official that it is safe to exit the vehicle.

 - Driver’s door hits are illegal.
 If the hit is deemed by the official to be careless or intentional, you will be disqualified.
 If you use your driver’s door as a defense, we will not enforce the rules.
 If you use the door defense repeatedly you will be disqualified.

 - No hot rodding in the pits.
-Keep it at an idle.
+Keep it at idle.

 “Pre Ran Cars will be allowed 2 – 4” x 4” -1/4” plates per rail for repairs”

 - No sedagons, ZERO crease enhancement, ZERO sheet metal or frame shaping, forming or folding. - Deck and Hood must be 100% in stock location and open for inspection.
-After inspection you may tuck trunk to the floor with one single 90* bend.
+After inspection, you may tuck the trunk to the floor with one single 90* bend.

 - Anything can be removed, NOTHING can be added. – All cars competing must have a hood on at all times to run.

-- Fasten trunks, hoods, tail gates in 6 places, 2 strands of #9 wire (Sheet metal to sheet metal only)
+- Fasten trunks, hoods, and tailgates in 6 places, 2 strands of #9 wire (Sheet metal to sheet metal only)

-or 6 locations using ½ bolts with store bought washers through the drip rail in the trunk.
-You may also use angle no longer than 2” long and a single ½” bolt to hold hoods shut.
+or 6 locations using ½ bolts with store-bought washers through the drip rail in the trunk.
+You may also use an angle no longer than 2” long and a single ½” bolt to hold hoods shut.

 -Door seams may have no more than 6” of weld, vertical seam only.
 Drivers door may be welded 12 inches total on vertical seams only.
 2” x 1/4” strap.

 -Body mounts and spacers to remain stock and in place.
 DO NOT EVEN TOUCH THEM!
-Exception, You may change a total of 6 body bolts out, with 5/8"x 30" long threaded rod max with 3 nuts, 3- 5/8 store bought washers and 3-5”x5” 1/4" thick plates per rod.
+Exception, You may change a total of 6 body bolts out, with 5/8"x 30" long threaded rod max with 3 nuts, 3- 5/8 store-bought washers, and 3-5”x5” 1/4" thick plates per rod.
 Must be straight vertical rod only, no bends or angle pieces.
-Must have 1 inch rubber or metal spacer no larger than stock body pucks and all bottom nuts must be inside frame.
+Must have a 1-inch rubber or metal spacer no larger than stock body pucks and all bottom nuts must be inside the frame.
 If they are broken or rusted out, a single piece #9 wire may be substituted.
-ZERO welding allowed to mount this rod.
-Rusted out body bolts may be removed and replaced with a single strand of #9 wire.
+ZERO welding is allowed to mount this rod.
+Rusted-out body bolts may be removed and replaced with a single strand of #9 wire.

-- #9 wire or chain required in front windshield.
+- #9 wire or chain required in the front windshield.

 -Pre Ran Cars will be allowed 2-4x4 plates per rail for repairs